pwalczyszyn/forcetk.ui/README.md

 To use this library you will need a Salesforce.com account.
 For development purposes you can signup for a free developer account [here](http://developer.force.com).

-Another thing you will need is to enable remote access, this can be done by navigating to Setup > Develop > Remote Access and adding new Remote Access Application configuration.
+Another thing you will need is to enable remote access, this can be done by navigating to Setup > Develop > Remote Access and adding new Remote Access Application configuration of your Force.com account.

 ```html
 <!DOCTYPE html>